BoxXV/boxxv.github.io/_posts/2020-04-28-concurrency-in-c-cookbook-asynchronous-parallel-and-multithreaded-programming-review.md

 ### Chapter 14: Scenarios

 14.1.
 Initializing Shared Resources
+- Problem, Solution, Discussion, See Also

 14.2.
 System.Reactive Deferred Evaluation
+- Problem, Solution, Discussion, See Also

 14.3.
 Asynchronous Data Binding
+- Problem, Solution, Discussion, See Also

 14.4.
 Implicit State
+- Problem, Solution, Discussion, See Also

 14.5.
-Identical Synchronous and Asynchronous Code 14.6.
+Identical Synchronous and Asynchronous Code

+14.6.
 Railway Programming with Dataflow Meshes

 14.7.
 Throttling Progress Updates

 -----